uptonking/nostalgia-studio-v2023/collab-ot-crdt/crdt-stories/crdt-example-app-hlc-jlongster/NOTES.md

 An HLC combines both a _physical_ and _logical_ clock.
 It was designed to provide one-way (as with LC rather than VC) causality detection while maintaining a clock value close to the physical clock, so one can use HLC timestamp as a drop-in replacement for a physical clock timestamp.
 Rules:

   1. Each node maintain its own monotonic counter, `c` (just like with logical clocks)
-  1. Each node keeps track of the largest physical time it has encountered so far
+  2. Each node keeps track of the largest physical time it has encountered so far
     - this is called the "logical" time (`l`)
-  1. When a message is received:
+  3. When a message is received:
-    - The receiving node updates its own logical lock to ensure that it moves forward by picking whichever of the following is greater:
+    - The receiving node updates its own logical clock to ensure that it moves forward by picking whichever of the following is greater:
-       a. the current physical time (e.g., `Date.now()`), or
+       - a. the current physical time (e.g., `Date.now()`), or
-       b. the logical time stored in the message
+       - b. the logical time stored in the message
     - If the logical times are all equal, increment the counter (`c`)

 In other words, if the physical clocks on all nodes are in perfect sync, then the counter is the only thing that gets incremented each time a message is received.
 However, it's more common that a node is always going to reset its logical time and counter each time a message is received.